Ontario Collaborative Family Lawyers

 - Work for what you believe is the most constructive and acceptable agreement for both you and your family.

-During team meetings (both lawyers and both clients will be present) remember
+- During team meetings (both lawyers and both clients will be present) remember the following:

 - Be respectful of others.